RA2EXE/Saturation-Firepower/README.md

 # WARNING
 >Unstable beta!
-Unfortunately, this mod doesn't work on English devices, and is translating to the English version now.
+Unfortunately, this mod doesn't work on English devices.

-# 内容概述/Content overview
->200+ New blocks, covering all aspects!
-More factories, drills, transmission components, defenses and unit factories!

->50+ Turrets with different shapes and functions, full firepower!

->40+ New units, and comprehensive upgrades to the original units!
-Download a new gaming experience!

->A large number of new maps (some are under construction, there will eventually be about 30), and more spectacular battle scenes!
-More difficult battles!
-Stronger enemies!

->The most realistic battlefield environment and various tactical options.
-Start with the tutorial and progress to the difficult main campaign, as well as difficult side campaigns for challengers.
+# This mod will not be updated again